willplatt/LearnTatoeba/README.md

 ## License

 I have chosen to license this project under the [MIT license](LICENSE.txt) to give the most freedom for people to modify and redistribute this software.

+## Disclaimer

+Sentences from [Tatoeba](https://tatoeba.org) are released under the [CC-BY 2.0 FR](https://creativecommons.org/licenses/by/2.0/fr/) license.
+This project is not endorsed by or affiliated with Tatoeba.
+I and this project hold no responsibility for content from Tatoeba, whether sentences, translations, or information connected with these, such as language or author.

+Be aware that members of the general public can contribute to Tatoeba without proof of language proficiency.
+Tatoeba does not guarantee the quality of its sentences.
+If you find mistakes or take issue with content from Tatoeba, you may be able to fix these problems through Tatoeba's website.